About

 ———————

-Erin Stewart (President Elect) is an Aquatic Biologist for LRE Water.
+Erin Stewart (Past President) is an Aquatic Biologist for LRE Water.
 She has a degree in Biological Oceanography from the U.W. in Seattle.
 After moving back home to the midwest and a decade working in molecular biology research, she got back to her passion - water - and has been monitoring and managing freshwater lakes and reservoirs in Colorado since 2008.
 When she isn't on a boat or in a stream collecting water samples, she can be found on a paddle board, raft, or drift boat floating down or fishing one of Colorado's beautiful rivers with her family and dog, Greta.

 ———————